-Report the aggregate value of reinsurance assets (excl. unit-linked assets) that are not included in the row 65.5.
+Report the aggregate value of reinsurance assets (funds withheld, assets in trust, or similar assets, excl. unit-linked assets) that are not included in the row 65.5.
 Include any investments into non-affiliated reinsurance companies (outside of your insurance group) or special purpose vehicles which serve to reinsurance or risk transfer purposes.
+This row includes assets withheld by the ceding insurer held in a segregated account or trust and established pursuant to contracts of ceded reinsurance.